dberling/simneurostim/README.md

 # simneurostim
-Simulate neural stimulation with biophysically detailed single neuron models (NEURON).
+Simulate neural stimulation with biophysically detailed single neuron models using NEURON [1].

 # Setting up the simulation environment
 We suggest to embed this repository with simulation and model code inside your project's repository, e.g.: